On projective and affine equivalence of sub-Riemannian metrics: Left-invariant metrics on Carnot groups

 In these coordinates, a vector field $X_i$ with $i \in \mathcal{L}(I_\ell)$, $\ell=1,\dots,N$, depends only on the coordinates $\bar x_\ell$ and can be considered as a vector field on $\R^{n_\ell}$ (with coordinates $\bar x_\ell$).
 Thus $D_\ell$ can be identified with a distribution on $\R^{n_\ell}$.
 Let $\bar g_\ell$ be the sub-Riemannian metric on $(\R^{n_\ell},D_\ell)$ for which the vector fields $X_i$, $i \in I_\ell$, form an orthonormal frame.
 We have the following expressions in coordinates:

 Hence $g_1, g_2$ form a Levi-Civita pair on $D$ with constant coefficients and the theorem is proved. \end{proof}

-\begin{rk} Note that we use the hypothesis of projective equivalence between $g_1$ and $g_2$ only to deduce the existence of an orbital diffeomorphism.
-So we have actually proved a stronger result than Theorem~\ref{th:Carnot.prod}, namely: \emph{if $g_1$ and $g_2$ are non proportional and if their Hamiltonian vector fields are orbitally diffeomorphic, then $D_\mathbb{G}$ admits a nontrivial product structure and $(g_1, g_2)$ is a Levi-Civita pair with constant coefficients.} \end{rk}
+\begin{rk} Note that we use the hypothesis of projective equivalence between $g_1$ and $g_2$ only to deduce the existence of a solution to the fundamental algebraic system.
+So we have actually proved a stronger result than Theorem~\ref{th:Carnot.prod}, namely: \emph{if $g_1$ and $g_2$ are non proportional and if the corresponding fundamental algebraic system $A \widetilde{\Phi} = b$ admits a solution near some $\lambda \in T^*M$, then $D_\mathbb{G}$ admits a nontrivial product structure and $(g_1, g_2)$ is a Levi-Civita pair with constant coefficients.} \end{rk}